flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 ### Storing Information

 One of the most important things you can learn is how memory works on a computer.
-Storing 1s and 0s is the first thing that a computer must be able to do in order to function.
+Storing 1s and 0s is an essential ability for a computer to function.

 For now, you need to understand that there are three basic parts to the computer that we interact with constantly.
 They are:

 1. The **Central Processing Unit** (CPU): every instruction you write gets executed there.
-2. The **Random Access Memory** (RAM, or volatile memory): you will put information relevant to your programs there as your program runs.
+2. The **Random Access Memory** (RAM, or volatile memory): relevant program information is stored here as your program runs.
 As soon as your program stops running, all the information you have in RAM gets erased.
 3. The **persistent memory**: like the RAM, but the information you write there stays there until you actively erase it (depending on your hardware).
-The persistent memory is generally contained on a hard disk drive (HDD) or a solid-state drive (SSD).
+Your program get's stored here and is loaded into ram to actually run.
+The persistent memory is generally contained on a drive of some sort (e.g a hard disk drive (HDD) or a solid-state drive (SSD)).
 We will be doing more with the persistent memory in a later section.

+### Using RAM

 The RAM is where your variables are stored.
 Without oversimplifying, you can think of the RAM as a large set of P.O.
 Boxes in a vast post office.
 Each P.O. box has a number associated with it called an address.
 When you run code like

  `x = 23`

 you are executing the following:

-- Find an appropriate, empty 'box' and write 23 in that box.
+- Find an empty 'box' and write 23 in that box.
 - Get the address of the 'box' and associate it with the name 'x'.
 (This erases any previous associations x may have had before.)

 Anytime x is referenced after that command, the computer looks up the address associated with 'x' and goes directly to the 'box' with that address and replaces 'x' with whatever is in that 'box'.